Ircam-RnD/web-audio-calibration-DEPRECATED/README.md

 In any case, one device's speaker must point toward one ear, both devices at the same distance.

 First we compensate the delay using a click signal (time of signal is 0.05 ms).
-It may change depending on the server, the wifi connection, etc. We manually adjust the delay,
+It may change depending on the server, the wifi connection, etc. We manually adjust the delay, to compensate the reference device.

 Then we adjust the gain, using a white noise (time of signal is 500 ms).